 control.
 Many of our property owners chose El Dorado because of its

 restrictions and most agree that some control is beneficial.

-ACC consists of six full-time members, the POA president and six "adjunct"
+ACC consists of six full-time members and six "adjunct" members.

-members that are randomly selected each year.
+The adjunct members are randomly selected each year.
 The full-time members

 are typically full-time to half-time residents.
 If necessary, the full-time